Fleker/Gltn/_nightlies/docs/docs/01_Formats/98_Toolbars/01_Including_Tools.md

 * `reftext` - Copies text from elsewhere in a programmable way
 * `LaTeX` - Allows users to insert custom <a href='?User%20Interfacing/Miscellaneous%20Functions/Latex'>LaTeX</a> markup and have it render in HTML utilizing MathJax
 * `pbreak` - A page break in the paper.
 A new page is started at this point.
+* `footnote` - Lets the user insert a footnote into text, which can be supplied with text or HTML.

 ### Else
 The following tools can't be chosen as they appear anyway; they are here for reference.